EKarasevnl/DC2-Group-18/README.md

 Data Loading: The code reads the percentages of POI's ('fractions.xlsx') and yearly aggregated burglary data ('Burglaries folder').

+Scaling: The code scales and pre-processes the data

+Creating heatmaps: The code creates heatmaps showing the stats for LSOA's

 ### Usage

 Ensure that the folder containing the required data files is present in the same directory as the code file.